John Peter Dalquist and family. The youngest is David..png

 Which brings us to Michael and Cora….

 The first 3+ years of marriage, they lived in ND where Michael helped Cora’s dad and brothers at a grain cleaning plant that they own.
 Their 2 oldest children were born there.
-They had a large menagerie of animals (including 1 Brown Swiss milk cow, Ivy who they milked together by hand) and many gardens.
+They had a large menagerie of animals (including 1 Brown Swiss milk cow, Ivy who they milked together, by hand) and many gardens.

 In early 2019, Dale started having some health challenges and the young couple needed to decide if they were going to take over the dairy farm or not.
 After much prayer and thought, they decided to move to the land of many lakes and trees!
+That first Summer, they lived in a camper on the farm while Dale & Kathy’s new home was being built.
+Then, just as it started to get cold at nights in the camper (later in October), Michael, Cora and their 2 little girls were able to move into the home in which Michael grew up.

 Michael & Cora's wedding.png